You’ve bought a new car and you’re excited to show off. But with your new purchase comes certain responsibilities.

 If your car is as slow to start as you are in the mornings, it could be your battery – but don’t rush to replace it just yet.
 Lead-acid car batteries are electrochemical; they produce electricity through a chemical reaction.
 The panels in the battery need to be immersed in fluid, and depleted levels can pose a problem.

-You can check these levels by unscrewing the caps on top of the battery and making sure the water level inside is just touching the ends of the caps.
-If you need to top it up, use only demineralised water, and remove the two power cables (black first) before you do so, taking care not to overfill the battery and spill acidy water everywhere.
+You can check these levels by unscrewing the caps on top of the battery (which you can see above marked with a cross) and making sure the water level inside is just touching the ends of the caps.
+If you need to top it up, use only demineralised/distilled water, and remove the two power cables (start with the black one before the red one) before you do so, taking care not to overfill the battery and spill acidy water everywhere.

 Same goes for connections that have crudded up with white corrosive powder – disconnect the cables and give them a good clean.